zarf-dev/zarf/docs/6-contribute-to-zarf/4-style-guide.md

 * Show expected output, either in a separate section after the code example or by using code comments within the code example.

 ### Text Formatting
 The thoughtful use of fonts, text formatting, capitalization, alignment, and spacing creates a first impression, reinforces the Defense Unicorn brand, and improves readability.
 The consistent formatting of text elements, such as command names and URLs, reduces ambiguity and helps users find and interpret information easily.

 Follow these guidelines for creating proper Defense Unicorns text formatting:

 * Use headings to show hierarchy of information.
 * Project documentation and project websites use Roboto for the body text, unless explicitly stated in otherwise in the project brand guide.
 * When referring to bold formatting, use bold.
 * When referring to italic formatting, use italic.
 * Default to using left alignment for all body text and titles in documentation.
   * Titles may be center aligned on websites and marketing materials.

 ### Procedures and Instructions
 It is important to ensure that our communication is clear, concise, and useful.
 Many portions of our documentation consists of examples and walkthroughs for users to deploy our software.
 Creating consistent formatting helps users locate and interpret steps and procedures efficiently.

 Follow these guidelines for creating Defense Unicorn instructions and procedures:

 * Format procedures consistently so customers can find them easily by scanning.
 * Consider using a heading to help users find instructions quickly.
 * Use complete sentences.
 * Capitalize the first word in each step.
 * Use a period after each step.
 * Use a period after each bullet or list item.

 ### Grammar Rules
 Adhering to certain rules of grammar and mechanics helps us keep our writing clear and consistent.
-It’s important to ensure that content grammar and mechanics align with our company’s values of sharing insights and mission impact.
+It's important to ensure that content grammar and mechanics align with our company's values of sharing insights and mission impact.

 Following these guidelines will help you write content and documentation that is informative and approachable: